Rickaphile/WHE-Distribution/README.md

     - Generate spreadsheets based on these files

 ## Processing the data
-* Clean the blanked undocumented data instances
+* Clean the blank undocumented data instances
 * Remove unwanted data types (columns)
 * Filter out duplicated data instances
 * Merge the 2022-23 and 2019-20 datasets